ObsidianWitch/eduinfoy080a2/report/notes.md

 * *Database*, *RawDatabase*, *RegularDatabase* and *userDatabase* are all related to an SQL database, we would like to add a database based on the JSON format.
-We need to rename the previously cited class to show their real use.
+We need to rename the previously cited class to show their real use (and move them into a separate package).
 Then, we need to create interfaces which will be implemented by the databases we need (e.g. *SQLRawDatabase* implements the *RawDatabase* interface).